ON-AND-OFF CAMPUS STUDENT EMPLOYMENT

 When students process for payroll, they sign up for direct deposit (the fastest way to receive your pay).
 For information on pay days throughout the year and what days are covered on each pay, visit the Pay Schedules website and click on the Pay Periods file for the appropriate year.

 Students will work with their supervisor to establish a feasible work schedule.
 Students can work between 1 to 20 hours per week throughout the fall and spring semesters.
 There are some exceptions where students can work up to 37.5 hours per week (over some breaks).
-Student employees cannot work on days the University is officially closed, which includes scheduled University holidays, as well as emergency closures, such as snow days.
+Student employees (except for emergency/essential personnel) cannot work on days the University is officially closed, which includes scheduled University holidays, as well as emergency closures, such as snow days.
+For more details on Permissible Work Hours.

 Please note: Student days off, such as spring break, are not necessarily days